 22. Members and CNCPs shall ensure that the master of the offloading vessel and master of the receiving vessel provide all necessary assistance to an authorized observer to ensure safe transport between the receiving and offloading vessel.
 Should conditions present an unacceptable risk to the welfare of the observer such that a visit to the offloading fishing vessel is not feasible prior to the start of a transshipment operation, the transshipment may still be carried out.

-23. Members and CNCPs shall ensure that observer rights and emergency procedures applicable to authorized observers on receiving vessels also apply to authorized observers on offloading vessels.
+23. Members and CNCPs shall ensure that observer rights and emergency procedures applicable to authorized observers on receiving vessels also apply to the authorized observers when they work on offloading vessels during the transshipment.

 24. The terms of any such contract entered into under paragraph 4 shall require the observer service provider ensure that authorized observers are informed that should they experience physical, psychological, or sexual abuse or harm, assault, obstruction, harassment, sexual harassment, intimidation, or otherwise unsafe working conditions, they are highly encouraged to document the incident and report it to the observer service provider.
 Upon receiving a report, the observer service provider shall immediately inform the Secretariat.
 The Secretariat shall then transmit the report to the flag Member or CNCP of the vessel involved.
 Per paragraph 37 of the CMM on Transshipment, the flag Member or CNCP shall conduct an investigation into the incident.
 The flag Member or CNCP shall report any findings and/or relevant actions taken to address the issue without delay to the observer service provider and the Secretariat, for transmission to all Members and relevant CNCPs.
 The observer service provider has discretion to not deploy an observer on a vessel because of concerns about risk to the observer’s health, safety, or welfare if an investigation is ongoing.